 Hire a Skilled Elmiron Lawsuit Attorney in San Antonio

 If you’ve been prescribed Elmiron and have experienced changes to your vision or are concerned that you might, contact a skilled personal injury lawyer now.
 Hire a San Antonio-based attorney experienced in representing the victims of pharmaceutical companies and go after the compensation that you deserve.
-Call the Law Offices of George Salinas now at (210) 225-0909 or contact us online for a free consultation.
+Call George Salinas Injury Lawyers now at 210-225-0909 or contact us online for a free consultation.

 “I must say my overall experience with George was great.
 No matter what issues I had he went above and beyond for our family..It’s hard to find a lawyer you trust but I’m going to say he has definitely changed my mind .
 I will always be grateful for his representation and his compassion for our case.
 Please don’t hesitate to have him by your side.
 His paralegal is very involved as well..Keep up the good work.”